 After Orgreave, South Yorkshire police claimed they had been attacked by striking miners, & prosecuted 95 people for riot & unlawful assembly, offences that carried potential life sentences.
 All were acquitted, after defence lawyers argued that police evidence was false, fabricated & that an officer's signature on a statement was forged.'.

-The bitter Miners Strike occurred in 1984-85 & was seen by many as a betrayal of Britains workers by their government.
-The war against the Church, the State & the Mob began long ago in Britain, here's how the then British Prime Minister Margeret Thatcher reacted to the above-mentioned 'Battle of Orgreave' during Question Time in the
+The bitter Miners Strike occurred in the auspicious year of 1984(-85) & was seen by many as a betrayal of Britains workers by their government.
+The war against the Church, the State & the Mob began long ago in Britain, & here's how the then British Prime Minister Margeret Thatcher reacted to the above-mentioned 'Battle of Orgreave' during Question Time in the

 House of Commons;